 On-Page SEO: Crafting Web Pages

-On-page SEO is the heart of your website’s strategy.
+On-page SEO refers to the heart of your website’s strategy.
 It focuses on everything within your control—content, structure, and design.
 Imagine your website as a storefront: on-page optimization is how you decorate it, arrange the shelves, and display your best products to attract visitors and keep them engaged.
-At its core, on-page SEO is about aligning your content with both user intent and search engine preferences.
+At its core, on-page SEO refers to aligning your content with both search intent and search engine preferences.

 A significant aspect of on-page SEO is crafting compelling titles and meta descriptions.
 A well-written title and meta description grab attention, highlight relevance, and entice users to click.
-Beyond this, structuring your content effectively is key.
-Using clear, descriptive headers and subheaders not only improves readability for your audience but also helps search engines understand the hierarchy and relevance of your content.
+Beyond this, structuring your content effectively helps search engines understand and rank your pages more effectively.

 Off-Page SEO: Building Your Online Reputation